Ab Initio Interview Questions

 25. Explain about the rollup component.

-Ans: A rollup component is used to group the records based on certain field values.
-It is a multi-stage transform function which contains functions like initialize, rollup and finalize.
+Ans: The rollup component in Ab Initio groups records based on specific field values.
+It employs a multi-stage transform function with stages like initialize, rollup, and finalize to aggregate data effectively.

 26. What are is_valid and is_define used for?